s4pphireek/cisco-wlc/README.md

 # CISCO WLC password changer🌍
-A simple script to change the password of a Wifi access point - Cisco WLC
+A simple bash script to change the password of a Wifi access point - Cisco WLC

 ## Contributing